jsmidelov/project-cavebots/research/themes.md

 - The covert war between Stellars and Golems undermines legitimacy of owning your action's consequences
 - Grand visions expressed in endless directives and orders from the Emperor and zero tolerance of questioning has made the citizenry zombiefied slaves
 - A desire to enable perfect lives - expressed through various fees and support programs - have made the fledgling Kingdom a democracy where the power designs the electorate
 - The city is the embodied example of the theme.
+Their threat is more one from within, of those would abuse the liberty for short-sighted gain.

 ## How character arcs connect to the theme